Welcome to our Governors' section.

 I feel really pleased and proud that I can help support the village school, and that the village school has strong links with the community.

-I have four children who attend Kirkbride School, so I have a natural interest in the quality of education that's delivered at the school.
+I have four children, three of which now attend Kirkbride School, so I have a natural interest in the quality of education that's delivered at the school.

 My profession is in the beauty industry, for which I've worked for 20 years.